galczo5/mythical-angular/content/posts/zoneless.md

 ## Router case

-I promise you, from this point no more source code from the Angular :P We are focusing on the tutorial again.
+I promise you, from this point, we will not see any source code from Angular :P We are focusing on the tutorial again.

 Zone-less applications have one very well-known issue that has to be handled.
 The router has some troubles with starting.